kingsdigitallab/kdl-design-styleguide/_posts/2017-10-11-adding-cookie-disclaimer.md

     bower install bower.json
     ```

-2. Configure js-cookie and requirejs (if the project is using requirejs): add the path to js-cookie to `config.require.js` (/assets > js):
+2. Configure js-cookie and requirejs (if the project is using requirejs): add the path to js-cookie to `config.require.js` (assets > js):

     ```
     paths: {